theGeeBee/NextCloudOnFreeBSD/README.md

 ## Instructions

-01. Clone repository or download release to your machine and extract
+1. Clone repository or download release to your machine and extract
-02. `cd` to folder as root
+2. `cd` to folder as root
-03. Open install.sh with your favourite editor
+3. Run `pre_install.sh` as root to create a boot environment before installing, then reboot (or restart jail) before moving on
-04. Change the values of variables as required to suite your environment
+5. Open `install.conf` with your favourite editor
-05. Save the file
+6. Change the values of variables as required to suite your environment
-06. Run `pre_install.sh` as root to create a boot environment before installing, then reboot (or restart jai) before moving on
+   - note: if you wish to use a hostname instead of an IP address, uncomment line 184 of `install.sh`
-07. Run `install.sh` as root
+7. Save the file/s
-08. Please be patient while the script runs
+9. Run `install.sh` as root
-09. Done
+10. Please be patient while the script runs
-10. Optional: run `optional/install_docserver.sh` if you wish to have the integrated Community Document Server running (FreeBSD only) (Requires OnlyOffice)
+11. Done

 **Installs the following:**